 WHAT IS LASIK?

-Our board-certified ophthalmologists at The Eye Center of Central PA have many years of combined experience performing the most state-of-the-art refractive surgery techniques, including bladeless LASIK.
+Our board-certified ophthalmologists at The Eye Center of Central PA have many years of combined experience performing some of the most state-of-the-art refractive surgery techniques, including bladeless LASIK.
 LASIK (laser-assisted in situ keratomileusis) is the most sought-after refractive procedure in the ophthalmology field today.
 Hundreds of thousands of adults around the globe have had this transformative procedure and enjoy the benefits of their improved vision.
-Laser vision correction surgery is safe, FDA approved, and can reduce or completely eliminate myopia, hyperopia, and astigmatism by precisely altering the curvature of the cornea, which will allow light to focus directly onto the retina and produce clearer vision.
+Laser vision correction surgery is safe, FDA approved, and can reduce or completely eliminate myopia, hyperopia, and astigmatism by changing the shape of the cornea, which will allow light to focus directly onto the retina and produce clearer vision.
 Just a few perks of LASIK surgery are that it is remarkably quick, nearly pain-free, and provides long-term outcomes.

 WHO CAN GET LASIK EYE SURGERY?